girlscript/winter-of-contributing/JavaScript/Topics/20.Modern_Javascript/ECMAScript/README.md

     * 2015

 * Description
-    * ES6 is an next-gen of JavaScript, the ecma technical committee 39 governs ecma specification, they discovered new features to the javascript.
+    * ES6 is an next-gen of JavaScript, the ecma technical committee 39 governs ecma specification, they discovered new features to the JavaScript.
-    * ES6 can`t compile directly in browsers, so need an compiler from ES6 to ES5, for that compiling using [babel](../Transpile_and_babel/README.md), it produce the browser compatible javascript.
+    * ES6 can't compile directly in browsers, so need an compiler from ES6 to ES5, for that compiling using [babel](../Transpile_and_babel/README.md), it produce the browser compatible JavaScript.

 * Features Added
     * arrows